Skip to content

 JAVA_OPTS Declaration

 This example uses ddtrace to collect JVM metrics from Java applications.
-Define JAVA_OPTS according to your needs and replace JAVA_OPTS when starting the application.
-The jar start method is as follows:
+Define JAVA_OPTS according to your requirements and replace JAVA_OPTS when starting the application.
+The following is the way to start the jar:

 java ${JAVA_OPTS} -jar your-app.jar